 - Customer access to the business was substantially obstructed for at least 30 days to the extent that it wasn’t clear that the business was open to someone walking by.

-- The business lost at least 10% of the business’s total net income, and 10% of the business’s total sales/receipts in the tax year in which the business obstruction occurred.
+- The business lost at least 10% of the business’s total net income and 10% of the business’s total sales/receipts in the tax year in which the business obstruction occurred.

-Starting in Tax Year 2015, businesses that are approved for the Distressed Business Tax Credit are eligible for a credit of 20% of the business’s lost sales/receipt amount, up to $20,000, but no more than the after-tax loss in net income.
+Businesses approved for the Distressed Business Tax Credit are eligible for a credit of 20% of the business’s lost sales/receipt amount, up to $20,000, but no more than the after-tax loss in net income.

 Unused Distressed Business Tax Credits may not be carried forward, and the credit is non-refundable.